What is dependent personality disorder?

 How is dependent personality disorder treated?

-Psychotherapy (a type of counseling) is the main method of treatment for DPD.
-The goal of therapy is to help the person with DPD become more active and independent, and to learn to form healthy relationships.
-Short-term therapy with specific goals is preferred because long-term therapy can lead to dependence on the therapist.
-Specific strategies might include assertiveness training to help the person with DPD develop self-confidence.
+Behavioral health therapy is often the primary method of treatment for DPD.
+The goal is to help the person become more active and independent, and to learn to form healthy relationships.

 What are the complications of dependent personality disorder?

 People with DPD may experience symptoms of depression, anxiety, specific phobia(s), and substance abuse.
 They may remain in unhealthy and abusive relationships to avoid being alone.

 What is the outlook for people with dependent personality disorder?

 With treatment, many people with DPD can experience improvement in symptoms.

 Although prevention of DPD might not be possible, treatment may allow a person who may be likely to develop this disorder to learn effective ways to deal with difficult situations.

 © Copyright 1995-2017 The Cleveland Clinic Foundation.
 All rights reserved.